 What are the signs and symptoms of endometriosis?

 The symptoms of endometriosis vary widely from woman to woman and the severity of symptoms is not necessarily related to the severity of the condition.
 While some women have few or no symptoms, others experience severe and incapacitating pain that recurs each month for many years.
-Endometriosis is characterised by:
+Your endometriosis specialist in Melbourne will help characterise the following symptoms:

 - Pain during periods (dysmenorrhoea)